tanema/gob/README.md

 Reveler

 Use:
-  reveler help      Show this message reveler init      Create a .goproj file in the pwd, marking it as the root of a project. reveler new,n     Creates a new directory with a .goproj and .gitignore file in it.
+  reveler help            Show this message reveler init            Create a .goproj file in the pwd, marking it as the root of a project. reveler new,n name      Creates a new directory with a .goproj and .gitignore file in it.
-                    It then gets revel and builds it. reveler run,r     Will run the revel project. reveler debug,d   Will open a gdb console with the project running (NOTE: This builds before it runs so any changes to the code will not be refelected in the gdb session). reveler package   Ths will package up your project without having to specify the path reveler sub       Iterate through source and add as submodules reveler version   Displays version Number.
+                          It then gets revel and builds it. reveler run,r [env]     Will run the revel project with an optional environment reveler debug,d         Will open a gdb console with the project running (NOTE: This builds before it runs so any changes to the code will not be refelected in the gdb session). reveler package         This will package up your project without having to specify the path reveler build,b target  This will build your project without having to specify the path reveler sub             Iterate through source and add as submodules reveler version         Displays version Number.

 Example:
   reveler init